Nikodermus/catch-and-run-game/README.md

 --- ✓ Monster should try to catch the hero
 --- ✓ Hero should have 3 lives before souls count go to 0
 --- ✓ Monster should change based on the souls count
---- x PowerUps should appear randomly based on the probability table
+--- ✓ PowerUps should appear randomly based on the probability table
---- x PowerUps picked should change game experience
+--- ✓ PowerUps picked should change game experience
 --- x If souls count is bigger than 30, start boss level
 --- x Game can be paused, and show menu to reset, share or see source code